Plueres/Plueres.github.io/_articles/all-known-plc-commands.md

 - `connectgate` Connect to a nearby dimension gate
 - `dialgate` dial a location or time after connecting to a dimension gate
 - `reboot` Reboot the system
+- `timegraph` shows the time graph and tells where you can travel to
 - `setlabel` Set the label of a HVD chip
 - `create "name of file"` creates a new file in the current directory
 - `delete "name of file"` deletes a file with the gives name in the current directory
 - `countlines "filename"` Count lines in a file
+- `readfile("name of file", linenumber)` Read a file. you can print it like so: `print readfile("textfile", countlines("textfile")) // prints the last line of the file` you will need to use a forloop to get all the lines in the file
 - `writelines "name of file", linenumber, "line to write"` Write lines to a file
 ```vb
 writelines "test.eee", 1, "testing"
 ```
 - `find "name of file"` tries to find a file in the current directory with the gives name. if it cannot find it, it will return -1 (useful for checking in if statements).
+- `copy "filename"` copies the file?
+- `paste` pastes the file?
+The pasted file will act the same way as the original file.
+So i can rename the original and the copy will update too
+- `rename "filename", "new filename"` i think this renames a file in the current directory
+- `edit "filename"` Opens the file in the editor
+- `cantravel(yearnumber)` a miniature version of timegraph, usefull for conditional commands.
+To know if you can travel to a certain year
+- `slice("variable", characternumber)` removes a character from a variable. `slice("string", 1) // Will be tring` will remove the first character from the string
 - `getyear` returns the current year
 - `getmonth` returns the current month
 - `getday` returns the current day